-- Back-and-forth correspondence about orders with customers can take a lot of their valuable time – thank them for their time.
-Let them know their time spent with you is appreciated.
+- Back-and-forth correspondence about orders with customers can take a lot of their valuable time – thank them for their help.
+Let them know their time spent with you is valuable and appreciated.

 What are your thoughts?
 Do you have any other suggestions on how to thank customers?
 Let us know by sharing on social media!